 Faint positive lines usually mean that it’s very early in your pregnancy, as your hCG levels are still low, but growing.

-And yes, there are even stories from our Peanut mamas where the evap line turned out to be positive ‒ although these are usually because the faint positive line was hard to read.
+There are even stories from our Peanut mamas where the evap line turned out to be positive – although these are usually because the faint positive line was hard to read.